 The Audit Committee has sole authority and responsibility to select, retain, oversee, and replace LP's independent auditor and to approve their compensation.
 The Audit Committee is responsible for pre-approving all audit services and legally-permitted non-audit services.
 The Audit Committee reviews the annual audit plan of the independent auditor and performs an annual evaluation of the auditor's qualifications, performance and independence.
-The Audit Committee also reviews reports by the auditor regarding discussions with management relating to critical accounting policies, alternative treatments of financial information under generally accepted accounting principles, and other significant accounting issues, the results of the audits and the quarterly and annual financial statements, the opinion to be rendered by the auditor in connection with LP's audited financial statements, and its audit of internal control over financial reporting.
-The Audit Committee meets with the auditor to discuss any audit problems or difficulties and management's responses.
+The Audit Committee also reviews reports by the auditor regarding discussions with management relating to critical accounting policies, alternative treatments of financial information under generally accepted accounting principles, and other significant accounting issues, the results of the audits and the quarterly and annual financial statements, the opinion to be rendered by the auditor to discuss any audit problems or difficulties and management's responses.
 The Audit Committee is responsible for reviewing and discussing with the auditor all matters that are required to be reviewed and discussed with the auditor under applicable legal, regulatory and corporate governance rules.